Stridsvagn69420/Kagero/README.md

 1. Clone the repo, e.g. in `~/go/src`, with `git clone https://github.com/Stridsvagn69420/Kagero.git`
 2. Go into the newly created folder with `cd Kagero`
 3. Run `make windows` on Windows and `make linux` on Unix-like systems to compile it from source
 4. Copy the built executable into a folder listed in your PATH variable, e.g. `cp build/kagero /usr/bin/kagero`
+OR
+4. Run `go install kagero.go` to install it in your `$GOPATH/bin` folder.

 # Usage
 Note: This is just some of the most common tasks.
 Please take a look at [the complete docs](/docs/README.md) for the entire documentation